usdoj-crt/beta-ada/_pages/_resources/accessible-pools-requirements.md

 ### On or after March 15, 2012

-All newly constructed or altered facilities of public entities and public accommodations, including pools, must comply with the 2010 Standards.
+- All newly constructed or altered facilities of public entities and public accommodations, including pools, must comply with the 2010 Standards.

-### On or after March 15, 2012

-All existing facilities of public entities and public accommodations, **except** pools, must comply with the 2010 Standards to the extent required under title II program accessibility or title III readily achievable barrier removal requirements.
+- All existing facilities of public entities and public accommodations, **except** pools, must comply with the 2010 Standards to the extent required under title II program accessibility or title III readily achievable barrier removal requirements.

 ### On or after January 31, 2013